-Example: Australia capital city Values alongside number Keys within a cell range - to be referenced by the OptionsRange argument
+Example: Australian capital cities with a number key - to be referenced by the

 To obtain a required input (restricted in value) to those items in the list.
 For example, whether to proceed or not could be any of:

-Rather than allow, Y, y, yes, YES or Yes (for yes), the use of a list restricts the entry a user may make.
+Rather than allow, Y, y, yes, YES or Yes (for yes), the use of a list ensures data validation.

 The formula (entered in cell C8), has a default value to show on publishing of Yes, which corresponds to key A. It uses the potential list in range B2 to C2, and will automatically calculate.

 The formula entered in cell F6 is a common Excel formula, and is used to display on the web the values selected.
 The formula entered in cell F6 is